Kaiser Idell Desk Lamp 6556

 Manufacturer: Gebr.
 Kaiser & Co.
 Leuchten KG, Lichttechnische Spezialfabrik (Light technical special factory), Neheim-Hüsten, Germany.

 Other versions: This Kaiser Idell desk lamp 6556 exists in several colours.
 Christian Dell designed many “Idell” lights for Kaiser Leuchten.
 The term “Idell” is a reference to the word idea and his surname, Dell.
+It was sold by Kaiser until the 1970s.

 Today this lamp is in production by Fritz Hansen.
 Several other lamps designed by Christian Dell are also for sale.